jeissonp/LilithProgressHUD/README.md

 ## Installation

+# CocoaPods

 LilithProgressHUD is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "LilithProgressHUD"
 ```

+# Manually

+1. Download and drop LilithProgressHUD.swift in your project.
+2. Congratulations! 👏🏼

 ## Usage